Werwolf: Wartime capture of Werwolf personnel

 In May 1945 CIC Major John Schwartzwalder arrested members of a Werwolf cell in Bremen whose leader had fled.
 Schwartzwalder believed that the Werwolf never constituted a threat to Allied personnel:

-"...the Bremen group of the Jugend had received its orders to organize as a Werwolf cell only about four days before the fall of the city.
+[T]he Bremen group of the Jugend had received its orders to organize as a Werwolf cell only about four days before the fall of the city.
 By that time the Wehrmacht had taken all but the halt and the lame, and the Volkssturm had taken most of the rest.
 Nevertheless an organization had been started using the younger boys but it had not progressed to accumulating either weapons or supplies before the entry of the Allied troops...The only remaining fraction of the Werwolf that was of any importance was a residue of veterans of the last war who were physically ineligible for service in this one and who had weapons concealed here and there.
-These were not too hard to dispose of."
+These were not too hard to dispose of.